-Welcome to the fourth and last part of our Tequila Workshop with World’s Best Bartender 2013 David Rios!
+Welcome to the fourth and final chapter of our Tequila Workshop with World’s Best Bartender 2013, Maestro David Rios!

-If you have seen all of our videos, you really took advantage of the time at home to get a big step closer to becoming a tequila expert!
+If you have viewed all of our videos, hopefully you took advantage of your #stayathome time at to get a big step closer to becoming a Tequila expert!
 There are just two production steps we haven’t heard about yet: the distillation and the aging process.
-Today, star bartender David Rios will tell us more about them and, in addition, you are going to find out why Padre Azul bottles look the way they do.
-As a cherry on the top, you will learn how to mix two amazing cocktails with Padre Azul Añejo !
+Today, star bartender David Rios will tell us more about them and, in addition, you will find out why our Padre Azul bottles look the way they do.
+As a cherry on the top, you will learn how to mix two amazing cocktails with Padre Azul Añejo!

 Part 4: The distillation, the art of aging and the Padre Azul bottle

-Like every other tequila, our Padre Azul has to pass through two distillations.
-In the first distillation, called ordinario, we get approximately 22 to 26 % alcohol.
-For the second distillation, we remove the heads and tails, which means that the first and the last part of the distillation are removed and won’t be used for the final product.
-That way, Padre Azul only uses the best portion of tequila, the “heart”.
+Like every other tequila, our Padre Azul Super Premium has to pass through two distillations.
+In the first distillation, called ordinario, we end up with approximately 22% – 26% alcohol.
+For the second distillation, we remove the heads and tails, which means that the first and the last part of the distillation are discarded and are not used in the final product.
+That way, Padre Azul uses onlythe best portion of tequila, the “heart”.

-The distillation temperature is between 92 and 96 °C. It is very important to control the temperature, as it allows us to create more flavors and aromas.
-After the second distillation, the tequila contains about 55 % alcohol on average.
-In order to reach 38 or 40 % (depending on where it will be sold), this high-proof tequila is diluted with water.
+The distillation temperature is between 92° – 96°C. It is very important to control the temperature, as it allows us to create more flavors and aromas.
+After the second distillation, our tequila contains about 55 % alcohol on average.
+In order to reach 38% or 40% (depending on where it will be sold), this high-proof tequila is diluted with water.

-Remember that tequila has to mature for 2 months or more in order to be classified as “Reposado”, and that our Reposado ages for 8 full months?
+Remember that tequila has to mature for at least 2 months or more in order to be classified as “Reposado” and that our Reposado ages for a full 8 months.
 Well, to be classified as “Añejo”, a tequila has to mature for at least 12 months.
-Again, we give it a little more time: our Padre Azul Añejo matures 18 full months.
+Again, we give it a little more time: our Padre Azul Añejo matures a full 18 months.

-In the previous video, David Rios explained what the metal skull cap stands for.
-Today we will have a closer look at the bottle.
+In the previous video, David explained what the metal skull cap represents.
+Today we take a closer look at the bottle.
 First, there is the label on the bottleneck: 100 % Agave – that means there are no other sugars added during the fermentation process.
-Only Blue Agave, and nothing else.
+Only Blue Agave, nothing else!

 Just as the skull, the leather jacket is entirely handcrafted.
-It is a tribute to the wrestling masks of the Lucha Libre, the Mexican wrestling, which is an important part of Mexican culture.
+It is a tribute and homage to the Mexican wrestling masks of the Lucha Libre – which is an important part of the unique Mexican culture.

-Behind every bottle of Padre Azul, there are about 100 people – every single detail is handcrafted in Mexico!
+Behind every bottle of Padre Azul, there are about 100 people – every single detail is handcrafted in Mexico on our premises!

 And now it’s time to create some amazing cocktails with Padre Azul Añejo!